Gosia-Magdzik/holidays-fetch/README.md

 I crafted this simple web application as a personal exercise to reinforce my skills in working with Promises and fetching data from APIs.
 Through hands-on implementation, I walked through the basics of structuring API requests, managing responses, and handling data within React components.
 The added touch of TypeScript enhances the overall development experience, making this a valuable practice endeavor.

+## Data Source
+The data used in this project was sourced from [Mixed Analytics](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).